10 Essential Indian Food Items

 Coriander powder is added after cumin in North Indian curries, it can also be used to season curries, vegetables, and chutneys.
 Did you know, coriander is one of the oldest-known spices in the world!
 Some love it, some hate it, but it will give your curry an aromatic and citrusy flavor.

 Onions are the basic ingredients needed in Indian cooking for making almost any meal.
 The flavor of onion when sauteed in the oil gives them a delicious flavor.
 It is a staple to nearly every dish, Italian, Spanish, and Indian alike.
 So, if you don’t have them in your cupboard – what are you doing?
 It is said that any kitchen and any type of cuisine is incomplete and impossible without the smell and fragrance of the onions.
 They are to be used almost in every recipe.

-Suggested Read: Indian Food Names
+Suggested Read: 15 Interesting Facts about Indian Food

 Garlic plays an important role in imparting flavors to any simple dish and enhancing its flavors.
 It is used in almost all vegetarian and non-vegetarian cooking.
 It is also known for its healthy properties as it purifies your blood and removing harmful toxins from the inside.

 In Indian cooking, you must have heard of the generic term ‘ginger-garlic paste’.Every Indian cooking recipe starts with the basic process of ‘pan-roasting the fresh aromatics’ namely onion, garlic and ginger, along with whole spices in hot oil.

 Tomato is one very important ingredient used in Indian cuisine.
 Fresh, crushed, or whole – tomatoes are fundamental to making a rich sauce.
 Think tikka masala, madras, or even korma, they all require Tomato.
 Fresh is always better, but we recommend stocking your cupboard with tins of tomatoes so that you are always ready to make a curry!